Resources

 Our brains are hardwired to love nostalgia.
 And in times of stress, we feel especially nostalgic for past memories.
 According to research, organizational nostalgia can benefit employees’ work experience and help prevent burnout by increasing work meaning.

 To celebrate Employee Appreciation Day, ask managers to share a fun memory from their time at the company.
-It might be a story about a funny Zoom incident, memory from when you were all in the office together, or a time when everyone put in extra hours to accomplish something big.
-Encourage team members to jump in and share other memories and get a conversation going.
+It might be a story about a funny Zoom incident, a memory from when you were all in the office together, or a time when everyone put in extra hours to accomplish something big.

 4. Encourage peer-to-peer recognition

-With a peer recognition program, your team can easily give shout-outs for going above and beyond, living core values, or hitting goals and milestones.
 As more people get on board with recognizing their peers, this creates a “ripple effect” that spreads positivity throughout your organization.

 5. Send an employee appreciation gift